Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 ## Server Side

 In `/etc/dnsmaq.conf`:
-- `server=8.8.8.8`: forward all queries not found locally to the upstream DNS `8.8.8.8`.
+- `server=8.8.8.8`: set upstream DNS to `8.8.8.8`.
-- `addn-hosts=/etc/hosts_domjudge`: `dnsmasq` reads additional host pairs from `/etc/hosts_domjudge`, where I set the name of each host manually.
+- `addn-hosts=/etc/hosts_domjudge`: reads additional host pairs from `/etc/hosts_domjudge`, where I set the name of each host manually.
-- `expand-hosts` and `domain=domjudge,192.168.218.0/24`: all machines under `192.168.218.0/24` have their FQDN end with `domjudge`, and if the domain name written in `/etc/hosts_dojudge` doesn't end with `domjudge`, `dnsmaq` will automatically append it.
+- `expand-hosts` + `domain=domjudge,192.168.218.0/24`: all machines under `192.168.218.0/24` have their FQDN end with `domjudge`, and if the domain names written in host files don't end with `domjudge`, `dnsmaq` will automatically append it.

 Remember to start and enable `dnsmasq` via `systemctl`.
-If starting failed, reboot the host and `systemd-resolved` will no longer be in your way.
+If starting failed, it is possible that `systemd-resolved` is occupying port 53.
+A reboot will resolve it.

 ## Client Side

 The DNS upstream server is set in `/etc/resolv.conf`.
-Linux will only use the first `nameserver` entry.
+Linux will only use the first `nameserver` entry in default.
 Hence, we have to insert the `nameserver` in the first place.
 This can usually be done by saving `prepend domain-name-servers [DNS IP];` to `/etc/dhcp/dhclient.conf` and restarting NetworkManager.
 For some reason, the above doesn't work when there are changes made from Gnome's Network settings.
 And we will have to set it with `nmcli`:

 1. Identify the active connection: `nmcli -t connection show --active | grep '\:.*ethernet\|\:.*wireless' | head -n 1 | cut -d ':' -f 2`